 - Act with honesty and integrity, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships.
 A "conflict of interest" exists when an individual's private interests interfere or conflict in any way (or even appear to interfere or conflict) with the interests of the Company.
 Directors must also comply with all applicable corporate law requirements of notice and disclosure in connection any transactions where a conflict of interest exists or a potential conflict of interest may arise.

-- When disclosing information to constituents as may be permitted under the Communication Policy of the Company, provide them with information that is accurate, complete, objective, relevant, timely and understandable.
+- When disclosing information to constituents as may be permitted under the Disclosure and Confidentiality Policy of the Company, provide them with information that is accurate, complete, objective, relevant, timely and understandable.
 Reports and documents that the Company files with the securities regulators or releases to the public should contain full, fair, accurate, timely and understandable information.
 The principal executive officer and principal financial officer shall review the annual and quarterly reports, and certify and file them with the applicable securities commissions.

 - Comply with rules and regulations of federal, provincial and local governments, and other appropriate private and public regulatory agencies.